balajeetm/balajeetm.github.io/_posts/2017-02-13-welcome-aboard.markdown

 Perspective my friend!
 Perspective!

-But what is the right?<br>
+But what is right?<br>
-Well, is there anything called right at all, when everything is subjective?<br>
+Well, is there anything called right at all in this subjective world?<br>
 What's right is what makes you feel best and feel light!
 And of course, is taking you towards your goal...<br>

 Let's stop there and not go too far.
 This isn't a psychology class.<br>